 We urge customers to contact us if they require any assistance.
 Anyone who might feel vulnerable while temporarily without electricity, is encouraged to contact us for advice and support.

-We apologise for any inconvenience caused, particularly while more people are working from home.
-We appreciate that it is very cold at the moment and when temperatures fall below freezing we postpone planned work.
+We apologise for any inconvenience caused, particularly while people continue to work from home.
 We thank people for their understanding and for maintaining social distancing while our key workers complete this work in your community.

-Our engineers wear face coverings when entering any customer premises.
+Our engineers continue to wear face coverings when entering any customer premises.
 All additional Personal Protective Equipment such as coveralls, will only be used if customers are isolating or symptomatic.

-Our employees are working from home where they can.
-We have also Covid - secured all our offices for essential employees who still need to come into work.
+Our employees are working from home and from the office.
+We have also Covid - secured all our offices for employees.

 We understand it’s a worrying time for many, and we’re here to help.
 Find out what we're doing for our customers who require extra support.